 This is my favorite of the three.
 It's English silk and was a gift to my great great grandmother (I got the greats wrong on a previous post) from her sister.
 Aunt Louisa lived in England and did not emigrate when my great great grandmother did.
 Louisa still kept in touch with her sister and came out to visit on more than one occasion bringing lovely handkerchiefs with her as a gift.

 Here's a slightly better look at the detail.
 This particular handkerchief is all machine made, but I really think it's still lovely and I love the story of the sisters who didn't let thousands of miles separate them.
 Imagine how difficult it was for Louisa to come out west with trains barely coming through and having to cross the ocean in a steamer ship?
 It must have taken weeks.
+This is my grandmother's tatting work.
+She liked to purchase premade hankies and put lace edging on them.
+They were designed for this with tiny little squares all around the edge of the hankie so the lace maker could work the lace directly onto the handkerchief.

 As you can see this particular hankie is Irish linen.
 Get a gander at that tatting.
 Can you imagine tying that many knots?
 My grandmother loved to tat and she did beautiful work.